- Latest available (Revised)

 Whole provisions yet to be inserted into this Act (including any effects on those provisions):

-(3)Condition 2 is that having regard to timing and other relevant circumstances it is not reasonably likely that (ignoring the stabilisation powers) action will be taken by or in respect of the bank that will enable the bank to satisfy the threshold conditions.
+(3)Condition 2 is that, having regard to timing and other relevant circumstances, it is not reasonably likely that (ignoring the stabilisation powers) action will be taken by or in respect of the bank that will result in Condition 1 ceasing to be met.

-(4)The FSA shall treat Conditions 1 and 2 as met if satisfied that they would be met but for financial assistance provided by—
+(5A)The PRA must treat Condition 1 as met if satisfied that it would be met but for financial assistance provided by—

 (a)the Treasury, or